kojodoc/kojodoc.github.io/reference/scala.md

 <a name="control-sequencing">
 **2.1 Sequencing**

 This is the default mode of execution of a program - instructions are run one after the other.
+Here is an example:

 ```scala
 clear()
 forward(100)